TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

 * *With* is a preposition with 4 letters, so it must be capitalized (rule #4): "Install With Composer"
 * The first word is always capitalized (see rule 1), so *in* is capitalized here: "In the End"
 * *In* is a preposition with fewer than 4 letters, so it is usually lowercased (rule #4): "Rules in the Style Guide"
-* TYPO3 is always spelled TYPO3 (rule #1): "TYPO3 is always spelled TYPO3", "stdWrap", "Programming with PHP"
+* TYPO3 is always spelled TYPO3 (rule #1): "TYPO3 is Always Spelled TYPO3", "stdWrap", "Programming With PHP"

 This applies to **all headers** on a page, not just the top level header (title).